h0lism/digitalgarden/src/site/notes/Prequel𓂀/EVERYTHING'S A ROUGH DRAFT.md

 Did he steal this joke?
 Oh wow, the cognitive dissonance...
 There are a lot of sections I want to get back to edit, change, and finish.
-I believe this was originally launched on 1-20-25 ...
+I believe this was originally launched on 1-20-25
-Less than 1 year
 For now, expansion
 Contraction and refinement,  very soon.
 I do not seek to glorify drug usage or mental illness.